EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 2. 2

-Open your grounds by clearly describing what the LA decided and when.
-'On [date], the LA notified me that it had decided to refuse an EHC needs assessment for my child, [name], on the grounds that...'
+Open your grounds by clearly describing what the local authority decided and when.
+'On [date], the local authority notified me that it had decided to refuse an EHC needs assessment for my child, [name], on the grounds that...'
 This frames the appeal and shows the Tribunal exactly what it is reviewing.

 3. 3

-State the legal test and how the LA misapplied it
+State the legal test and how you argue it applies

-Reference the relevant statutory provision and explain why the LA's decision does not meet it.
-For a refusal to assess: 'The correct test under section 36(3) CFA 2014 is whether assessment may be necessary.
-The LA has applied a higher threshold, requiring certainty that an EHCP will be needed.
-This is a misapplication of the legal test.'
+Reference the relevant statutory provision and explain why you challenge the local authority's decision.
+For a refusal to assess: 'The test under section 36(3) CFA 2014 is whether assessment may be necessary.
+I argue the local authority required certainty that an EHCP will be needed, which is a higher threshold than the statute sets.'

 4. 4